-The alternative curriculum at White Trees Independent School.
+The enrichment curriculum at White Trees Independent School.

 As each of our students has a curriculum constructed to suit their interests, aptitudes and abilities, we dip into a wide range of learning opportunities.
 Many of these are ones that students may not have access to in mainstream settings.